 When Dietrich Mateschitz founded his little known Red Bull energy drink, he faced a problem.
 While there was little competition he struggled for traction, as consumers didn’t know if Red Bull was a soft drink or a sports tonic, so sales were slow.
 To overcome this problem, Red Bull went back to basics.
 They identified a core market and focused on selling directly to them.
 For Red Bull, this was the student market.

 Ask any student today what their favourite energy drink is, and I bet Red Bull is at the very top of that list.
-The reason for the devotion is less to do with the product but more to do with the brand; Red Bull spent time sponsoring student events, they started small by getting involved in campus life and they built a following.
+The reason for the devotion is less to do with the product but more to do with the brand; Red Bull spent time sponsoring student events, they started small and slowly built a following.
 By having feet on the ground, they were reaching segments of the market their competition couldn’t.
+Now Red Bull is involved in Formula One motor racing, the Red Bull Air Race and various other sports.
 This is a classic example of a small company beating their larger rivals by being more focused.

 Being a small business can be challenging.
 But while we often don’t always have the resources to follow our big named competitors we do have the ability to be agile, and that often makes all the difference.